Pre-Counseling Bachelor’s Programs

 Capella University

 The curriculum surveys the science of psychology and introduces students to counseling theory, professions, and practices.
-The curriculum is designed to align with the knowledge, skills, and values the American Psychological Association (APA) articulated.
+The curriculum is designed to align with the knowledge, skills, and values of the American Psychological Association (APA).
 Students develop the analytical, quantitative, and communication skills necessary to comprehend human behavior deeply.

-Graduates hold the skills necessary to pursue advanced graduate study or work in entry-level careers in public and private sectors.
-Common employment settings include hospitals, government agencies, educational institutions, nursing care facilities and family and individual service providers.
+Graduates hold the skills necessary to pursue advanced graduate study or work in entry-level careers in the public and private sectors.
+Common employment settings include hospitals, government agencies, educational institutions, nursing care facilities, and family and individual service providers.

 • Location: Minneapolis, MN